 }

-- Components: Components in Swing such as JButton, JLabel, JTextField, etc. are the main part of the user interface and all of them are derived from JComponent.
+Components UI elements such as JButton, JLabel, JTextField, etc. derived from JComponent.

 Some More: